Mike2329/Projects/C++ Projects/math/README.md

 #MATH
+* findMode - (calulate mode when given an array of ints)
 * gravity - (calulate distance an object falls due to gravity in a specific time period)
+* library - (book checkout system)
+* shoppingCart
 * average.cpp (ask for 5 numbers and display their average)
 * change.cpp (show fewest number of coins for given cents 0-99)
 * fallDistance.cpp (a function to calulate distance an object falls due to gravity in a specific time period)